-If you intend to sell alcohol through a home delivery service, via mail order or online, you must hold a valid liquor licence – specifically a “packaged liquor licence”.
-Importantly, the licence does not allow for the consumption of alcohol on the licensed premises.
-Below, we explain how to apply for a packaged liquor licence.
+If you intend to sell alcohol through a home delivery service, via mail order or online, you must hold a valid liquor licence.
+Specifically, you must hold a “packaged liquor licence”.
+This licence does not allow for the consumption of alcohol on the licensed premises.
+This article explains how to apply for a packaged liquor licence.

-Under a packaged liquor licence, a licensee will be authorised to:
+Under a packaged liquor licence, a licensee will be authorised to sell:

-- Sell or supply liquor, at any time on the licensed premises, to the employees of the licensee or of a related corporation of the licensee;
+- or supply liquor, at any time on the licensed premises, to the employees of the licensee;

-- Sell or supply liquor on the licensed premises during the trading hours permitted, otherwise than in sealed containers to customers only for the purpose of tasting (section 29 of the Act).
+- or supply liquor on the licensed premises during the trading hours permitted, otherwise than in sealed containers to customers only for the purpose of tasting.

-Particular types of businesses are not permitted to hold a package liquor licence including:
+Particular types of businesses are not permitted to hold a package liquor licence.
+These include:

 Under a packaged liquor licence, businesses can usually only sell alcohol between the hours of 5 am to 10 pm, Monday to Sunday.
 The business must not sell alcohol on Good Friday or Christmas Day.
-It is possible to seek an extension of the trading hours as a part of the application however an additional fee is payable.
+It is possible to seek an extension of the trading hours as a part of the application.
+However, you must pay an additional fee.

 Daily Six Hour Closure

-A six-hour closure period applies to all packaged liquor licences granted from the 30 October 2008 onwards.
-The usual closure time is 11 pm to 4 am (in keeping with the standard trading hours).
-As with the trading hours, it is possible to seek an amendment to the standard 6 hour closure time, however, to do so the applicant must outline:
+A daily six-hour closure period applies to all packaged liquor licences granted from the 30 October 2008 onwards.
+The usual closure time is 11 pm to 4 am.
+As with the trading hours, it is possible to seek an amendment to the standard six-hour closure time.
+However, to do so, you must outline:

-- The opinion of the local police in respect to the proposal;
+- the opinion of the local police on the proposal;

-- How the proposed closure period will minimise harm associated with misuse and abuse of alcohol;
+- how the proposed closure period will minimise the harm associated with misuse and abuse of alcohol;

 Liquor Sales Area

-A bottle shop can only operate in an area of the licensed premises that is adequately separated from the remainder of the premises (designated liquor sales area).
-No other activity can be conducted in the designated liquor sales area apart from those connected to the sale of alcohol under the packaged liquor licence (section 30 of the Act).
+A bottle shop can only operate in an area of the licensed premises that is adequately separated from the remainder of the premises.
+Other than the selling of packaged liquor, no other activity can be conducted in the designated liquor sales area.

 Before an applicant can submit an application for a packaged liquor licence to the Office of Liquor, Gaming and Racing (NSW), they must first notify the local community of their intention to apply for the licence.
-This is done by completing a Notice of Intention to Apply for a Liquor Licence (the Notice) and supplying a copy of the same to the local consent authority (local council) and the local police.
-The applicant must affix a copy of the Notice to the door of the premises through which they are running their business and in some circumstances, may need to bring it to the attention of all residents within a 50-meter radius.
-The Notice must be displayed for no less than 30 days before proceeding to file the application.
+This is done by completing a Notice of Intention to Apply for a Liquor Licence (the notice).
+You must also supply a copy of the application to the local council and the local police.
+You must affix a copy of the Notice to the door of the premises through which they are running their business.
+In some circumstances, you may need to bring it to the attention of all residents within a 50-meter radius.
+The notice must be displayed for no less than 30 days before proceeding to file the application.

-A Community Impact Statement (Category A) will also need to be completed and filed with the Application.
-A Community Impact Statement is a written summary that describes the potential harm (if any) that the packaged liquor licence would have on the local stakeholders.
+A community impact statement is a written summary of the potential harm (if any) that the packaged liquor licence would have on local stakeholders.

-The above comprises of what can be referred to as an Application Package, and it must be submitted to the Office of Liquor, Gaming and Racing (NSW), the local council and the local police.
+The above application package must be submitted to the Office of Liquor, Gaming and Racing (NSW), the local council and the local police.